Measuring Stochastic Rationality: Pairwise Choice Situations

 We have so far worked within the standard framework of stochastic choice theory which presumes that the analyst is given the choice probabilities/frequencies of an individual at every feasible menu.
-This framework is suitable for making rationality comparisons between theoretical models of random choice, but it becomes too demanding when it comes to empirical applications where one has only limited data sets.
-Indeed, other than very few exceptions, all within-subject repeated choice experiments use menus that contain only two options.
-Our analysis not only easily adapts to this case, but it actually becomes easier to apply.
+This framework is suitable for making rationality comparisons between theoretical models of random choice, but it is too demanding when it comes to experimental applications in which one has only limited data sets.
+After all, even with as few as 10 alternatives, it is basically impossible to collect choice data over all possible menus.
+In fact, other than very few exceptions, all within-subject repeated/random choice experiments work with a collection of menus that contain only two options (i.e., binary menus). \footnote{ See, among many others, Hey and Orme (1994), Hey (2001), Agranov and Ortoleva (2017), and Feldman and Rehbeck (2022).} Fortunately, the methodology we introduced in Section 3 not only readily adapts to this case, but it actually becomes easier to apply.